-For the last 50 years the ASMDs (see Previous Programs) have been important gathering points for internationally recognized experts, researchers, and students working in structural chemistry, molecular spectroscopy and molecular dynamics, as well as computational chemistry.
-Thousands of scientists with expertise in diffraction methods, spectroscopy, and calculational methods have taken advantage of previous ASMDs to present and discuss novel methods and techniques, unusual molecular structures, and interesting reaction dynamics.
-In the past ASMDs have been often the incubator of new research projects and in more than one case initialized work that was recognized by the Nobel committee (see History).
+For more than 50 years the ASMDs (see Previous Programs) have been important gathering points for internationally recognized experts, researchers, and students working in structural chemistry, molecular spectroscopy and molecular dynamics, as well as computational chemistry.
+Thousands of scientists with expertise in diffraction methods, spectroscopy, and computational methods have taken advantage of previous ASMDs to present and discuss novel methods and techniques, unusual molecular structures, and interesting reaction dynamics.
+In the past ASMDs have been often the incubator of new research projects and in more than one case initialized work that was recognized by the Nobel Committee in Stockholm (see History).

-The official conference program of the ASMD@D 2016 will begin on Saturday, morning March 5 and will end Monday evening, March 7 with a fare-well dinner.
-For conference participants being already in Dallas on Friday, March 4, a well-come dinner will be served.
-Please note, that both dinners as well as all meals (breakfast, lunch and dinner) during the official conference days (March5 to March 7) are included in the registration fee.
+The official conference program of the ASMD@D 2018 will begin on Saturday morning, March 3 and will end Monday evening, March 5 with a fare-well dinner.
+For conference participants being already in Dallas on Friday, March 2, a well-come dinner will be served.
+Please note, that both dinners as well as all meals (breakfast, lunch and dinner) during the official conference days (March 3 to March 5) are included in the registration fee.

-ASMD@D 2016 will be organized in the spirit of previous symposia:
+The ASMD@D 2018 will be organized in the spirit of previous symposia:

-ASMD@D will be a symposium with ample time for listening to colleagues, getting inspired and informed, and engaging in scientific discussions so hat the seed of future interdisciplinary projects can be laid.
+ASMD@Ds offer ample time for listening to colleagues, getting inspired, informed, and engaged in scientific discussions, so that the seed of future interdisciplinary projects can be laid.
 Helpful in this connection is the fact that parallel sessions are avoided.

-ASMD@D is an international rather than a national or local meeting.
-Similarly as done in the past, the organizers will and have already invited a number of internationally recognized scientists from the broader area of structural chemistry, spectroscopy, molecular dynamics, and computational chemistry as speakers.
+ASMD@Ds are international rather than national or local meetings.
+Similarly, as done in the past, the organizers will and have already invited a number of internationally recognized speakers from the broader area of structural chemistry, spectroscopy, molecular dynamics, and computational chemistry.